tyoung65/Stock_Predictions_with_ML/README.md

 # Stock_Predictions_with_ML
-Modeling predictions of closing prices for ETFs tracking US Indices using a Random Forest Algorithm and a Recurrent Neural Network
+Modeling predictions of closing prices for ETFs tracking S&P 500 and Gold using a Random Forest Algorithm and a Recurrent Neural Network

 ## Notes